-- Go to WebSMART and log in. - User ID is your G#; your PIN code is your 6-digit birth date.
-June 6, 1950, would be 060650. - Find the tab that says faculty. - Find faculty WebSMART FAQs to assist you as needed.
+- Log into your OneLogin using your username and password. - Click the square that says WebSMART. - Find the tab that says Faculty. - Find Faculty WebSMART FAQs to assist you as needed.
 Follow the steps on this page to identify the semester and the course. - Find Class List/Wait List/Attendance.
 Print this list to verify students registered in your class and waitlisted in your class.
 This form may also be used to record attendance throughout the term. - Find List Authorization Codes. - 1.
 Print this list on the first day of your class. - 2.
 If you want to add students to your class, a student will need an authorization code to use with the section CRN (course reference number) to register for the class officially. - 3.
-See Enrollment Management (pages 31 to 33) for more information. - Find Detailed Class List. - Find Census/Enrollment Verification. - 1.
-Drop students who have not attended your class before the census deadline. - 2.
+See Enrollment Management (pages 31 to 33) for more information. - Find Detailed Class List. - Find Census/Enrollment Verification.

+- 1. Drop students who have not attended your class before the census deadline. - 2.
 See the Enrollment Management FAQs for more information about census reporting (page 31). - 3.
 View this screen prior to the first day of class. - 4.
 Every faculty member is responsible for submitting census reports by the course census deadline. - 5.
 There is a census deadline date for semester length courses. - 6.
 For census deadlines for courses that are not semester length, contact your Division Office. - 7.
 Census reporting must be done by the deadline date.
 Census reporting results in state funding. - Find Final Grades and Positive Attendance. - 1.
 Report final grades by the deadline. - 2.
 Report positive attendance by the deadline.

-CRISIS INTERVENTION ASSISTANCE SEE APPENDIX L.
+CRISIS INTERVENTION ASSISTANCE (SEE APPENDIX L).